bittner/pyclean/CONTRIBUTING.md

 ============

 You can contribute to this project by opening a ticket or a pull request.
 Feel free to ask for clarification or help by creating a ticket before you start with a pull request!

 Development
 -----------

-You only need Python 3 standard tools, Python 2 for backward compatibility, including Tox, for contributing code and running linting and tests.
+You only need popular Python 3 standard tooling, including [Tox][tox], for contributing code and running linting and tests.

 PyClean has no specific runtime dependencies, only for running the test suite you need packages such as `cli_test_helpers`.
 Those are installed